corks/corc.opt/readme.md

-cork.opt
+ynys.opt
 ========

-This software library is open source but copyrighted; see the `license.txt` file for more information.
+This software library is copyrighted under the X11 license; see the `license.txt` file for more information.

-cork.opt is a component of the [libcork](http://github.com/corks/libcork) project.
-You are free to use this component separately from the libcork distribution.
+ynys.opt is a component of the [libynys](http://github.com/corks/libynys) project.
+You are free to use this component separately from the libynys distribution.

 Introduction
 ============

-cork.opt is a cross-platform command-line option parser.
+ynys.opt is a cross-platform command-line option parser.
 It works on Windows and Unices (including OS X).
 It has the goal of providing a simple, abstracted interface for option parsing.

-cork.opt operates based on rules.
-There are built-in rules which allow cork.opt to operate in the same manner as GNU's getopt(), or a similar variation, or you can define your own arbitrary rule to use for parsing.
+ynys.opt operates based on rules.
+There are built-in rules which allow ynys.opt to operate in the same manner as GNU's getopt(), or a similar variation, or you can define your own arbitrary rule to use for parsing.

 This allows for software developers to have much more flexibility and control, but abstracted to the highest level while still being very powerful.
 It does not use a switch-case scope for results, but rather uses callbacks to make things easier to understand.

+There are bindings available for the following languages:

+* Python
+* Ruby
+* Perl
+* .NET (C#)
+* Java
+* PHP

 Example
 =======